zhangster12/Obsidian-BJJ-Notes/Nodes/Submissions/Triangle Choke/Triangle Choke (Mount).md

 # Overview
-The <u>Mounted Triangle</u> is when you have a head and arm isolated in Mount with your legs locked.
+The <u>Mounted Triangle</u> the variation of the Triangle Choke where you have a head and arm isolated in Mount with your legs locked.

 ![Mounted Triangle](https://www.bjjee.com/wp-content/uploads/2020/08/mounted-triangle-choke.jpg)
 # Setup